Dominic Sherwood: Career

 In 2020, Sherwood starred in the dark fantasy TV series Penny Dreadful: City of Angels, which was cancelled after one season.

-On 13 September 2021 it was reported that Sherwood will be starring in a reboot of Arnold Schwarzenegger's 1996 film Eraser titled Eraser: Reborn which is currently in post-production and is scheduled to be released in 2022.
-It was reported on 15 March 2022 that the movie will be released on Digital, Blu-ray & DVD on 7 June 2022, and will also be available for streaming on HBO Max in autumn 2022.
+On 13 September 2021, it was reported that Sherwood will be starring in a reboot of Arnold Schwarzenegger's 1996 film Eraser, titled Eraser: Reborn, which was released on 31 March 2022.

-Sherwood will also be starring in the upcoming Netflix series Partner Track based on Helen Wan's novel of the same name.
+Sherwood also starred in the Netflix series Partner Track based on Helen Wan's novel of the same name.
 Principle production for the series began in September 2021 and ended in late February 2022 in New York.
-On 30 July Netflix released the official trailer for Partner Track confirming that the series will be released on 26 August 2022.

-On 11 April 2022 he is set to begin hosting a Shadowhunters rewatch podcast with co-star Katherine McNamara called Return to the Shadows.
+On 11 April 2022, he began hosting a Shadowhunters rewatch podcast with co-star Katherine McNamara called Return to the Shadows.

 Personal life

+Sherwood dated his Vampire Academy co-star Sarah Hyland from 2015 to 2017.
+His last known girlfriend was Decker Sadowski, whom he broke up with in early 2024.

 Sherwood has sectoral heterochromia; one of his eyes is blue while the other is half blue-half brown.